30+ smartphone apps you should delete before 2021

 When it comes to 2020, it’s fair to say the tech industry had a hard year.
 Yes, the tech giants made some serious bank off our lockdown lives, but they also received more scrutiny from governments than ever before.
 A decade ago, the companies of Big Tech were the shining knights on the hill, but today they are more likely to be described as the new Big Tobacco.

-Whether that “Big Tobacco” label is fair in all cases arguable, but for one it does seem more apt than for the others: Facebook.
+Whether that “Big Tobacco” label is fair in all cases is arguable, but for one it does seem more apt than for the others: Facebook.
 Salesforce CEO Marc Benioff specifically called out Facebook for becoming “the new cigarettes for our society.”
 Even former Facebook employees say that it’s harmful to society.
-Even the FTC is now gunning for the company big time.
+And now the FTC is now gunning for the company big time, too.

 I’m not saying that everyone should delete Facebook, because some people do derive true value from it.
 However, if you log into the app day in and day out and primarily create or consume content that leaves you feeling outraged, envious, or depressed, it’s best to let the app go.
 Your time and mental health are finite and valuable.
 Why stay with an app if it makes you feel bad?